“You Have Sugar”—Being Diagnosed with Diabetes in India

 - That you will die soon

-- There is only one type of diabetes
+- There is only one type of diabetes.

-- You shouldn’t ask questions about it
+- You shouldn’t ask questions about it.

 - That it’s your fault that you have diabetes

-- Seeing someone give an insulin shot is shocking
+- Seeing someone give an insulin shot is shocking.

-- You’re unmarriable
+- You’re unmarriable.

-- Not eating the food that is offered to you is highly offensive
+- Not eating the food that is offered to you is highly offensive.

-The majority of the people in India refer to diabetes as having “sugar” and still think you get Type 1 by eating a lot of sweets.
+The majority of the people in India refer to diabetes as having “sugar” and still think you get type 1 by eating a lot of sweets.
 The majority will also do anything to hide that from family, friends, colleagues and society in general.
-Forget the fact that sugar alone has nothing to do with getting Type 1 diabetes — the power of this misconception along with the full faith in the random dude selling herbal stuff in the corner of the street is hands down insane.
+Forget the fact that sugar alone has nothing to do with getting type 1 diabetes—the power of this misconception along with the full faith in the random dude selling herbal stuff in the corner of the street is hands down insane.
 Everyone knows someone who got cured by using “X” medication, but when you dig deep to find (as an engineer and data nerd would) the root cause of this supposed cure, it had nothing to do with it.

-It’s like the L’Oreal advert that says 20% of the 14 women (might not be randomly picked) found some change in complexion so every woman on the planet should buy this cream.
+It’s like the L’Oréal advert that says 20 percent of the 14 women (might not be randomly picked) found some change in complexion so every woman on the planet should buy this cream.
 Results concerning these treatments are far too subjective and even less medically based.
-When I was going through the process of ignoring, denying and panicking about my development of Type 1 diabetes, my parents, too, were losing sleep and freaking out.
+When I was going through the process of ignoring, denying and panicking about my development of type 1 diabetes, my parents, too, were losing sleep and freaking out.
 As I continued to feel worse and my blood sugars rose, my mother pleaded with me to try local medicine.
 Ayurveda doctors asked me not to play sports and just go for walks.
 So many ridiculous claims were made about my condition as I continued to feel worse and no one seemed to be able to help.
 Praying to God and hoping it went away was not helping either.
-I finally self-diagnosed using Google, realizing that all my symptoms were lining up with a Type 1 diagnosis.
+I finally self-diagnosed using Google, realizing that all my symptoms were lining up with a type 1 diagnosis.